Washington State University offers a dynamic Master of Science Program in Apparel, Merchandising, and Textiles.

 - Make strategic AND ETHICAL decisions AND DEVELOP EFFECTIVE SOLUTIONS for organizations.

 Graduates compete in a dynamic and expanding marketplace.
-The state of Washington a major industry sector, which creates considerable opportunity for industry-related scholarship and career development (Enterprise Seattle).
-The AMDT masters program helps students become more competitive for both entering the apparel and textile industry and continuing on to a doctoral program a strong research foundation is created.
+The state of Washington a major industry sector, which creates considerable opportunity for industry-related scholarship and career development.
+The AMDT master’s program helps students become more competitive for both entering the apparel and textile industry and continuing on to a doctoral program a strong research foundation is created.

 Positions Held by Recent Graduates